KhronosGroup/Vulkan-Profiles/BUILD.md

 # Build Instructions

-This document contains the instructions for building this repository on Linux and Windows.
+This document contains the instructions for building this repository.

-This repository contains *Vulkan* development tools and layers, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.

 ## System Requirements